Television licence: Iran

 Iran has never levied television licence fees.
 After the 1979 Islamic Revolution, National Iranian Radio and Television was renamed Islamic Republic of Iran Broadcasting, and became the state broadcaster.
 In Iran, private broadcasting is illegal.

 Latvia

 Public Broadcasting of Latvia is a consortium of the public radio broadcaster Latvijas Radio and the public TV broadcaster Latvijas Televīzija, which operates the LTV1 and LTV7 channels.
 After years of debate, the public broadcasters ceased airing commercial advertising from January 1, 2021, and became fully government-funded by the national budget.
 The introduction of a television licence has been previously debated, but this was opposed by the government.

 Luxembourg

-Luxembourg has never had a television licence requirement.
+Luxembourg has never had a television licence requirement, which made it a prime way for various multi-national stations to host their operations and transmitters in the country, which was the fate of Radio Télévision Luxembourg.
 Until 1993, it had no national public broadcaster, and it still has no public television broadcaster.

 Radio 100,7 is a radio station funded by the country's Ministry of Culture and by sponsorship arrangements.
 Television in Luxembourg is provided by the commercial network RTL Télé Lëtzebuerg and channels serving nearby countries.